 Thankfully, there are ways individuals with ADHD can do to try and maintain healthy sleeping habits.
 We’ve compiled science-based tips from the top doctors and ADHD experts to help you regain control of your sleep cycle and get the rest you deserve.

 Not everyone experiences sleep disturbances caused by ADHD in the same way.
 For some people, problems start around bedtime with trouble getting to sleep.
+Some may have issues waking up in the middle of night with racing thoughts.
 Others have issues rolling out of bed in the morning to start the day on time.
 Of course, it’s also common to encounter some combination of these since each directly impacts the other.

 Before we get into the specific ways to address ADHD-related sleep issues, let’s look at exactly how ADHD may be wreaking havoc on your nightly routine.